- Financial Aid

 Reach out to us to discuss your options.

 While full time enrollment requires 12 units (8 units for Graduate Students), the number of units you must maintain is determined by the type of aid you receive.
 Please refer to the unit requirements in the following aid category descriptions:

 For an Undergraduate or Credential Classification: Full time is 12 or more units, three quarter time is 9 to 11 units, half time is 6 to 8 units, and less than half time is fewer than 6 units.

 For a Masters Classification: Full time is 8 graduate level units, three quarter time is 6 graduate level units, half time is 4 graduate level units, and less than half time is fewer than 4 graduate units.

 Most awards are based on full-time enrollment.
 If you drop classes during the Add/Drop period, the Office of Financial Aid may adjust some of your financial aid to the appropriate enrollment level.
 You may be required to repay the difference between the fulltime aid amount and the adjusted amount.
-If you must fully withdraw from a quarter, the financial aid office is required to recalculate your financial aid eligibility.
+If you must fully withdraw from a term, the financial aid office is required to recalculate your financial aid eligibility.
 You may be required to repay a portion or all of your aid.

 If your aid is insufficient to pay your University charges, you are responsible for paying your balance.
-If you owe a balance from a prior quarter, you may be denied access to future registration.
+If you owe a balance from a prior term, you may be denied access to future registration.